-Over the past 30 years that I have been with Handling Specialty, the company has certainly weathered several economic “storms.”
+Over the past 30 years I have been with Handling Specialty, the company has certainly weathered several economic “storms.”
 I think it was about 2002 when the third recession began to appear.
 It was once again most notable via the decline in the auto industry.
-We had just powered ourselves through the 90s when the auto industry was in full flight….and yes we kind of put all our “eggs in one basket.”
+We had just powered ourselves through the 90s when the auto industry was in full flight….and yes, we kind of put all our “eggs in one basket.”

-Today we are pleased to enjoy business in Automotive, Light and Heavy Rail, Aerospace, Entertainment, Defence, Energy, Marine and Nuclear.
+Today, we are pleased to enjoy business in Automotive, Light and Heavy Rail, Aerospace, Entertainment, Defence, Energy, Marine and Nuclear.
 This being said, we continue to look at other industries to keep our diversification plan alive and well.
 Beyond the benefit of using diversification to keep the order books alive, I have seen diversification work for employee retention.
 Handling Specialty is full of bright, interested and creative minds.
-The market diversification and the varied solutions that accompany them, feeds these minds and keep them passionate about the success of the company.
+The market diversification and the varied solutions that accompany them feed these minds and keep them passionate about the success of the company.
 These stimulated minds are the reason we are doing well……so why not keep feeding them the full course meal….we’d lose our edge if we simply had that single basket full of eggs!

 Tom Beach, President